 Tensions in the region between the two states have been heating up.
 China has been conducting military exercises and war games in and around the territorial space of Taiwan, after sensing that the government in Taipei is leading the country to a formal declaration of independence.

 Currently, China has warned that a declaration of independence by Taiwan could lead to war within the region.
-Therefore, and perhaps unsurprisingly, the US has pledged its support for Taiwan, sending an aircraft carrier group to patrol the South China Sea in reaction to China’s military manoeuvres.
-Similarly, the Australian Defence Forces have sent ships and aircraft to the region, in order to monitor the situation.
+Therefore, and perhaps unsurprisingly, the US has pledged its support for Taiwan, sending an aircraft carrier group to patrol the South China Sea in reaction to China’s military maneuvers.
+Similarly, the Australian Defence Forces have sent ships and aircraft to the region, to monitor the situation.
 It is uncertain whether Australia and America are going to have joint exercises in the coming days.

 United States of America